Last Verified : 2018-12-18

 Coyote and Catalyst Libs

 When you run idl or idlde on LC machines (or load an IDL module), you will also get the Coyote and Catalyst libraries added to your IDL_PATH.
-See the Coyote web page for details.
+See the Coyote github page for details.

 IDL for UNIX can be used with one of two different interfaces.
 Starting IDL with the idl command begins a traditional IDL session using a simple text command line interface.
 If you are running the X window system, IDL can also be started with the idlde command, which invokes a convenient multiple-document interface called the IDL Development Environment.